Barton Warnock Visitor Center

 Take the scenic route along River Road (Hwy.
 170 between Lajitas and Presidio).
 National Geographic calls this one of the Top 10 Scenic Drives in the U.S.

 For serious hikers, the 6.4-mile Fresno Divide Trail showcases the badlands region of the park.
-If you are less serious, try the Closed Canyon or one-mile Hoodoos trails.
+For a shorter adventure, try the Closed Canyon or one-mile Hoodoos trails.
 These are the only two dog-friendly trails in the park.

 Visiting the park